Cart 0

 Allow to self-extinguish in one sitting.

-• Tea Light, originates from Japanese tea ceremonies which employs the heat of the candlelight to keep the teapot warm and to mark the passing of time.
-Once the Tea Light self-extinguishes the tea ceremony is over.
-Tea Lights hold the moment for slow mornings or self-care evenings.
-Burns for approximately four hours.
+• Tea Lights, four-hour burn time.
+Originates from the Japanese tea ceremony which uses the heat of candlelight to warm the teapot and time the gathering.
+Tea Lights make the moment for slow mornings or sweet evenings.

 Bloom